png85/dsnutil_cpp/README.md

 * dsnutil_cpp_WITH_LOG4CPP   - Enable/disable log4cpp support
 * dsnutil_cpp_WITH_BOOST_LOG - Enable/disable boost::log support
+* dsnutil_cpp_WITH_BASE64    - Enable/disable base64 library
 * dsnutil_cpp_WITH_EXAMPLES  - Enable/disable building example binaries and tests

+The build is setup so that the library can easily be used as a git submodule and integrated into larger CMake-based builds.

+### Libraries
+The build can be configured to generate static or shared libraries with shared ones being the default setting.
+After building you'll end up with the following libraries:
+* libdsnutil_cpp        - main library with random lower level utility classes
+* libdsnutil_cpp-log    - (optional) logging API based on boost::log
+* libdsnutil_cpp-base64 - (optional) base64 encode/decode functions

+### Binary packages
+Due to the large variety of possible target platforms and compilers there are currently no official binary packages available.
+The 'package' target in the CMake generated build files can usually be used to generate one for your target platform if needed.

 ### API documentation
 The CMake-based build will automatically detect Doxygen if its installed and add a target to the build which can be used to generate API documentation in HTML format.

 ### CDash
 The build contains targets and configuration to drop build info on http://cdash.das-system-networks.de/